-practices and would instead favour individual ownership and commercialization of land.
-In Tanzania, adopting the Law of Marriage Act in 1971, which codified customary law on marriage and divorce, was also met with resistance from some indigenous communities.
-For example, the Kuria community opposed the law, arguing that it would undermine their traditional bride price payment and divorce settlement practices based on negotiation and reconciliation rather than legal procedures.
-The codification of customary law on intestate succession has been controversial in Kenya, Uganda, and Tanzania, with some traditional leaders and indigenous tribes opposing it.
+resistance from some indigenous communities.
+For example, the Kuria community opposed the law, arguing that it would undermine their traditional bride price payment and divorce settlement practices based on negotiation and reconciliation rather than legal procedures.533 The codification of customary law on intestate succession has been controversial in Kenya, Uganda, and Tanzania, with some traditional leaders and indigenous tribes opposing it.
 They argue that codification undermines traditional practices and customs deeply rooted in their culture and history.

-6.2 The neglect of the communal nature of African societies
+7.2 The neglect of the communal nature of African societies.

 African traditional law is a legal framework founded on the traditions and conventions of various African indigenous communities.
 It is a classification of law deeply rooted in society, where the community members collectively uphold and enforce the law.
-Within conventional African communities, the person is not viewed as an isolated entity with independent rights but as an integral part of the community.
-This means that individual rights are not exclusively held but are exercised collectively by the family unit or the broader community.
-Constitutions typically prioritize individual rights, which include safeguarding individual basic entitlements of individuals such as the privilege to exist, be treated equally, and not be discriminated against, equality, and human dignity.
-The Kenyan, Ugandan, and Tanzanian constitutions all contain provisions recognizing groups' rights to practice their respective cultures.
+Within conventional African communities, the person is not viewed as an isolated entity with independent rights but as an integral part of the community.534 This means that individual rights are not exclusively held but are exercised collectively by the family unit or the broader community.
+Constitutions typically prioritise individual rights, which include safeguarding individuals' basic entitlements, such as the privilege to exist, be treated equally, not be discriminated against, have equality, and have human dignity.
+The Kenyan, Ugandan, and Tanzanian constitutions all contain provisions recognising groups' rights to practice their respective cultures.
 In Kenya, The Kenyan Constitution of 2010 acknowledges in Article 11 that culture is the nation's foundation and promotes the protection of cultural heritage.